canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-frontend.md

 You should now have a starter React application running in your browser.

+(If you get warnings, run `GENERATE_SOURCEMAP=false npm run start`.
+This resolves a known issue where many packages are missing sourcemaps required by Webpack 5.)

 ![Screenshot of React starter app](/img/react-starter.png)

 Inside the starter app, open `src/index.js` with your favorite editor.
 Import wagmi, ConnectKit, and the Canvas hooks and create a wagmi client, and then wrap <App /> with the providers we're using.